-The device described above is, essentially, a nonreciprocal mode and frequency converter between four ports: the Floquet ports with $p=0$ at frequency $\omega$ at port 1 and port 2 of the wavguide (which is always associated with the even spatial mode) and the Floquet ports with $p=+1$ at port 1 and port 2 of the waveguide (which, in this configuration, is always associated with the odd spatial mode at frequency $\omega+\Omega$).
-To summarize, the nonreciprocal scattering in the device takes place as follows: \begin{itemize} \item The even mode entering port 1 at frequency $\omega$ is transmitted to the odd mode with frequency $\omega + \Omega$ at port 2. \item The odd mode entering port 2 at frequency $\omega + \Omega$ is transmitted to the odd mode with frequency $\omega + \Omega$ at port 1. \item The odd mode entering port 1 at frequency $\omega + \Omega$ is transmitted to the even mode with frequency $\omega$ at port 1. \item The even mode entering port 2 at frequency $\omega$ is transmitted to the even mode with frequency $\omega$ at port 1. \end{itemize} To construct an isolator for an input and output signal in the even mode at frequency $\omega$, a spatial mode filter can be introduced in series with the modulated waveguide at port 2 to scatter the odd mode into a radiation channel.
-Such a filter maps two ports to a radiation channel in the same approach of the system sketched in Fig. \ref{fig:scattering}(b).
+The device described above is, essentially, a nonreciprocal spatial mode and frequency converter between four ports: the Floquet ports with $p=0$ at frequency $\omega$ at port 1 and port 2 of the waveguide (which is always associated with the even spatial mode) and the Floquet ports with $p=+1$ at port 1 and port 2 of the waveguide (which, in this configuration, is always associated with the odd spatial mode at frequency $\omega+\Omega$).
+To summarize, the nonreciprocal scattering in the device takes place as follows: \begin{itemize} \item The even spatial mode entering port 1 at frequency $\omega$ is transmitted to the even spatial mode with frequency $\omega$ at port 2. \item The even spatial mode entering port 2 at frequency $\omega$ is transmitted to the odd spatial mode with frequency $\omega + \Omega$ at port 1. \item The odd spatial mode entering port 1 at frequency $\omega + \Omega$ is transmitted to the odd spatial mode with frequency $\omega + \Omega$ at port 2. \item The odd spatial mode entering port 2 at frequency $\omega + \Omega$ is transmitted to the even spatial mode with frequency $\omega$ at port 1. \end{itemize} The first two bullet points outlined above correspond to the pathways illustrated in Fig. \ref{fig:waveguide_transition}(a).
+To construct an isolator for an input and output signal in the even spatial mode at frequency $\omega$, a spatial mode filter can be introduced in series with the modulated waveguide to scatter or absorb the odd spatial waveguide mode.
+By using such a filter, an isolator is constructed from a subset of circulator ports, as illustrated in Fig. \ref{fig:scattering}(b).